ElektraInitiative/libelektra/doc/decisions/transformations.md

 As can be seen, the keys are in UPPERCASE within the configuration file.
 In Elektra keys are case-sensitive.
-As operations on keysets such as `ksLookup` operate after the post-storage phase, `kdb get /DISPLAY/BRIGHTNESS` will fail.
+As operations on keysets such as `ksLookup` operate with *runtime* data after the post-storage phase, `kdb get /DISPLAY/BRIGHTNESS` will fail.
 For Elektra, the key `/DISPLAY/BRIGHTNESS` does not exist, as the `rename` plugin transformed this into the lowercase `/display/brightness`.

 This leads to problems with the notification plugins.